 - Maintain knowledge of tax code changes, and of accounting procedures and theory to properly evaluate financial information.

 - Maintain records for each case, including contacts, telephone numbers, and actions taken.

 - Contact taxpayers by mail or telephone to address discrepancies and to request supporting documentation.

-Tax Examiners with little to no experience tend to make between $31660 and $39910 while the more experienced ones make over $70800 per year.
+Tax Examiners with little to no experience tend to make between $32500 and $41420 while the more experienced ones can earn over $75820 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Tax Examiner is to move to a higher paying state like AK.
-Right now, the highest paying states for Tax Examiners are AK, CT, IL, NJ and MI.
+One of the easiest ways to increase your salary as a Tax Examiner and Collector and Revenue Agent is to move to a higher paying state like AK.
+Right now, the highest paying states for Tax Examiners are AK, CT, KS, IL and AZ.

-3 other factors that can increase your salary as A Tax Examiner is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Tax Examiner and Collector and Revenue Agent is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Tax Examiners what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Tax Examiners what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons